 We did not get the benefit of the view because we were soon riding in heavy cloud and poor visibility.
 Thankfully the sides of the road (which had little in the way of protective barriers) were painted with strong white lines.
 As the visibility worsened, I was confused by what I thought were dotted white lines.
 Turns out it was a small flock of sheep being brought down the hill by a shepherdess!

 Eventually I could see no more than 5 or 10 metres in front of me.
-The last 1km was on poor roads and once I the top I decided to forego lunch and head back down to grab something at the hotel instead.
+The last 1km was on poor roads and once at the top I decided to forego lunch and head back down to grab something at the hotel instead.
 Going down took a long time – just too dangerous for me to come down with any kind of speed until I could see where I was going, which took a good 10km or so.

 Eventually though, it did clear and I got a good shot of the church that was built to commemorate the site where the Catholic Church started to push back against the Moors.
 It’s an impressive site, though the area outside is typically touristy.
 It’s the Basilica de Santa Maria la Real de Covadonga.